harlanc/gobalan/README.md

 # gobalan

-Gobalan is a TCP load balancer that supports high network throughput and unlike the traditional load balancing algorithms, it can support a specical load balancing algorithm which is based on the machine performance.
+Gobalan is a TCP load balancer that supports high network throughput and can also support a specical load balancing algorithm which is based on the machine performance.It is a per-connection load balancer.

 ## Concepts